 Northwestern University is committed to fostering an environment in which all members of our community are safe, secure, and free from sexual misconduct of any form.
-Northwestern's Comprehensive Policy on Sexual Misconduct (Attachment A) prohibits all forms of sexual misconduct, including sexual assault, sexual exploitation, stalking, dating and domestic violence, and sexual harassment.
-When an incident of alleged sexual misconduct is reported to the University, whether it is reported in person, by email, electronically, anonymously, or through another person, the Office of Equity reaches out to the potentially impacted person(s) to offer information and resources, including "You Have Options.
-Northwestern Can Help: Resource Guide on Sexual Misconduct and Title IX" (Attachment B).
+Northwestern's Policy on Institutional Equity (Attachment A) prohibits all forms of sexual misconduct, including sexual assault, sexual exploitation, stalking, dating and domestic violence, and sexual harassment.
+Additionally, pursuant to the United States Department of Education's Final Rule on Title IX Sexual Harassment, the University has adopted an Interim Policy on Title IX Sexual Harassment.
+(Attachment B) When an incident of alleged sexual misconduct is reported to the University, whether it is reported in person, by email, electronically, anonymously, or through another person, the Office of Equity reaches out to the potentially impacted person(s) to offer information and resources, including our resource guides on sexual misconduct.
+(Attachment C)

-A person who reports an act of sexual misconduct by a member of the Northwestern community has the option to request that the University adjudicate whether a violation of the Policy on Sexual Misconduct occurred.
-Disciplinary action can be taken against any student, staff, or faculty member who is determined to have violated the policy.
+A person who reports an act of sexual misconduct by a member of the Northwestern community has the option to request that the University adjudicate whether a violation of University policy occurred.
+Disciplinary action can be taken against any student, staff, or faculty member who is determined to have violated either policy.
 When Northwestern receives reports alleging sexual misconduct by individuals not affiliated with the University (and not otherwise connected to a University program or activity), support and resources are offered to the impacted individual(s) and other measures that may be needed to secure the safety of the community are taken.

-Northwestern University has two campuses in Illinois: a 240-acre campus in Evanston and a 25acre campus in Chicago.1 Northwestern's Policy on Sexual Misconduct and Complaint Resolution Process apply to both of these campuses.
+Northwestern University has two campuses in Illinois: a 240-acre campus in Evanston and a 25-acre campus in Chicago.
+Northwestern's Policy on Institutional Equity and Interim Policy on Title IX Sexual Harassment2 apply to both of these campuses.
 The University's Office of Equity works with community members on both the Evanston and Chicago campuses to address and resolve all reports of sexual misconduct.
 The data in this report reflects reports received from both the Chicago and Evanston campuses with a delineation of the data from each campus.

-The data described in this report was assembled using the parameters included in the Illinois Preventing Sexual Violence in Higher Education Act (110 ILCS 205/9.21(b)), the Frequently Asked Questions Regarding Reporting Requirements document issued by the Illinois Attorney General's Office on June 1, 2017, and the 2018 Supplemental FAQs issued by the Attorney General's Office.
-Accordingly, this report contains student reports of sexual misconduct occurring within Clery geography or those reported without a known location.2
+The data described in this report was assembled using the parameters included in the Illinois Preventing Sexual Violence in Higher Education Act (110 ILCS 205/9.21(b)) and the Frequently Asked Questions Regarding Reporting Requirements document issued by the Illinois Attorney General's Office, revised on June 19, 2019.
+Accordingly, this report contains student reports of sexual misconduct occurring within Clery geography or those reported without a known location.3